Model of incompressible turbulent flows via a kinetic theory: Study of turbulent plane Couette flow

 \subsection{Non-equilibrium characteristics and velocity distribution functions}

 The non-equilibrium and non-Newtonian characteristics predicted by the present kinetic model can be essentially explained from the VDFs.
-We now examine the reduced VDFs obtained from both the LR-BGK and HR-BGK models at $\text{Re}=10133$, comparing the computed VDFs with their corresponding local equilibrium distributions to quantify the degree of departure from equilibrium.

-Figures~\ref{fig:lowRe_VDFs} and~\ref{fig:highRe_VDFs} present the reduced velocity distribution functions $\Phi_1$, $\Phi_2$, and $\Phi_3$ as functions of microscopic velocity $\xi_y$ in various normal wall positions ranging from the viscous sublayer to the centerline of the channel, compared against the local equilibrium VDFs derived from the local mean velocity and turbulent kinetic energy.
+We now examine the reduced VDFs obtained from the LR-BGK model at $\text{Re}=10133$, comparing the computed VDFs with their corresponding local equilibrium distributions to quantify the degree of departure from equilibrium.
+Figure~\ref{fig:lowRe_VDFs} presents the reduced velocity distribution functions $\Phi_1$, $\Phi_2$, and $\Phi_3$ as functions of microscopic velocity $\xi_y$ in various normal wall positions ranging from the viscous sublayer to the centerline of the channel, compared against the local equilibrium VDFs derived from the local mean velocity and TKE.
 Here $\xi_y$ in the region $\left[-3\xi_m,3\xi_m\right]$ with $\xi_m = \sqrt{4K/3}$ represents the most probable velocity scale based on the local turbulent kinetic energy.
-The fourth VDF $\Phi_4$, which exhibits behaviour similar to $\Phi_1$ by remaining close to equilibrium, is presented in Appendix~\ref{sec: VDF Phi4}.
+The fourth VDF $\Phi_4$, which exhibits behaviour similar to $\Phi_1$ by remaining close to equilibrium (not shown here for brevity).